varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4176996

-And one more trick.
-If you would like to avoid cascade when styling the block, mark this link as an element of `goods` block.
+An extra trick: if you would like to avoid cascade when styling the block, mark this link as an element of `goods` block.

     {